alex9smith/event-processing-lambda/README.md

 ```

 This stored data structure means we have a slower transformation and load step, but a fast query by `user_id` which is what we need for this use case as the query will be blocking a user-facing HTTP response.

+## TODO

+- Query Lambda
+- Cloudformation & scripts to deploy
+- Scripts to add events to the SQS queue & run a query
+- Improve error handling and logging
+- CI